harvard-lil/perma-payments/README.md

 ### Subscription Statuses

-In the course of business, Perma.cc needs to know the status of a given regsitrar's subscription: do they in fact have a standing subscription?
+In the course of business, Perma.cc needs to know the status of a given registrar's subscription: do they in fact have a standing subscription?
 Is their payment current? etc. (See models.SubscriptionAgreement.status for a list of all possible subscription statuses and what they mean.)